spdk/spdk/doc/blob.md

 * **write to other blocks**: A copy-on-write operation is triggered.
 See @ref blob_pg_copy_on_write for details.

+External snapshots allow some external data source to act as a snapshot.
+This allows clones to be created of data that resides outside of the blobstore containing the clone.

 #### Thin Provisioning {#blob_pg_thin_provisioning}

 As mentioned in @ref blob_pg_cluster_layout, a blob may be thin provisioned.
 A thin provisioned blob